Prevalion/Prevalion/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Full Stack Web Development
+- 🚀 Learning Machine Learning and AI
+- Mastering Python programming and essential libraries like NumPy and Pandas for data manipulation.
-  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
+- Exploring machine learning algorithms and techniques for building predictive models.
-  - Navigating through the world of React Router for seamless page transitions.
-  - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Django, a powerful Python web framework.
-  - Diving into PostgreSQL for efficient and scalable database management.
+- Diving into deep learning frameworks like TensorFlow and PyTorch for complex problem-solving.

- ## 🏆 Achievements

-- 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.
+- Developing a strong foundation in natural language processing and computer vision for AI applications.

 ## 📬 Get in Touch